-Repeated arguments or stresses about a variety of topics can sometimes lead to communication breakdown between the partners in a relationship.
-Such communication breakdown often leads to unhealthy, “poisonous” patterns of behaviour in which the partners relate to each other in a hurtful and unproductive manner.
+Repeated arguments or stresses about a variety of topics can sometimes lead to a communication breakdown between the partners in a relationship.
+Such communication breakdown often leads to unhealthy, “toxic” patterns of behaviour in which the partners relate to each other in a hurtful and unproductive manner.
+As communication difficulties are reported as the most common cause of relationship deterioration (1)Relationships Indicators Survey 2011 – Issues and Concerns for Relationships Today, Relationships Australia: https://www.relationships.org.au/what-we-do/research/australian-relationships-indicators/relationships-indicator-2011, it’s an important area to work on within your relationship.

-Relationship Counselling expert Dr John Gottman explains four such “poisonous” ways of interacting that prevent resolving marriage problems constructively.
-In order of least to most dangerous, theses common behavioural problems are:
+Relationship Counselling expert Dr John Gottman explains four such “toxic” ways of interacting that prevent couples from resolving problems constructively (2)Gottman, J. M. (2008).
+Gottman method couple therapy.
+Clinical handbook of couple therapy, 4(8), 138-164..
+In order of least to most dangerous, these common behavioural problems are:

 Let’s take a closer look at the patterns which Dr Gottman identifies: